Initialization

 Including source files

-First, download the package and unpack it somewhere in your project folder.
+First, download the package and unzip it somewhere in your project folder.

-For Kanban to work, just add these two files to your page:
+To get Kanban working, just include these two files in your HTML:

 - kanban.js